-This matter arose on the application of the David Knieling Trust ("Applicant") requesting a Comprehensive Plan amendment and a Zoning Map amendment for a property approximately 22.1 acres in size.
+The applicant is requesting a Comprehensive Plan amendment and a Zoning Map amendment for a property approximately 22.1 acres in size.
 The subject property is currently designated Agriculture on the Comprehensive Plan Map and Exclusive Farm Use (EFU) on the Zoning Map.
-The Applicant is proposing to change the Comprehensive Plan designation of the subject property to Farm Forest and the zoning to Farm Forest Overlay (FFO).
+The applicant is proposing to change the Comprehensive Plan designation of the subject property to Farm Forest and the zoning to Farm Forest Overlay (FFO).
 The FFO zone is a mixed-use zone and permits the same uses as the Farm Forest (FF) Zone found in Polk County Zoning Ordinance (PCZO) Chapter 138.